* Risk sentiment hit as U.S. fiscal cliff worries mount

 But the single currency quickly gave back those gains.
 The euro touched a low of 101.75 yen earlier, the euro’s lowest level against the Japanese currency in about a month.

-After trimming some of its losses, the euro stood at 101.94 yen, down 0.2 percent from late U.S. trade on Wednesday.
+The euro last changed hands at 101.78 yen, down 0.4 percent from late U.S. trade on Wednesday.

 “The increase in risk aversion will help support the yen on the crosses as well as the dollar,” said Mitul Kotecha, head of global foreign exchange strategy for Credit Agricole in Hong Kong.